 Hassan Rohimun is responsible for the quality of the audit and for signing the financial statements.
 He is supported by Rob Jones and Olga Potapova, who will manage the financial statements audit and be the key day-to-day contact for the Pensions Manager and Pensions Accountant.

-We have agreed an auditor remuneration fee element of £17,360.
-This results in a total fee, inclusive of pooled costs, central performance audit and Best Value costs and central support costs, of £20,000 (2016/17: £19,720).
+We have agreed an auditor remuneration fee element of £21,000.
+This results in a total fee, inclusive of pooled costs, central performance audit and central support costs, of £24,360 (2016/17: £20,000).